jdede/inet-showcases/_docs/visualizer/networknode/index.md

 ## Goals

-In network simulations, it is essential to visualize the participants of communication.
-Customizing nodes' appearance may also be important, for example to highlight nodes or to distinguish nodes based on location or function.
+In network simulations, it is essential to visualize the participants of the communication.
+Customizing appearance of the nodes may also be important, for example to highlight nodes or to distinguish nodes based on location or function.
-In complex networks with many nodes, it also can be useful to visualize only the nodes we are interested in.

-This showcase demonstrates how network nodes are visualized in INET simulations.
+This showcase demonstrates how network nodes are visualized how their appearance can be customized in INET simulations.

 INET version: `3.6`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/visualizer/networknode" target="_blank">`inet/showcases/visualizer/networknode`</a>